The assignment of registration time is randomized across your class.

 What do I do if classes that I need or want are closed?

 We understand that it can be frustrating not to get your first-choice classes, but please do The All-You-Can-Learn Buffet of Knowledge 139 not get discouraged.
 It is not uncommon for first-year students to find that some classes are already full.
 Some closed classes might open up during the add/drop period, and if not, most classes will be offered again in the future.
 As a new student, you will have many classes to take, and many options, therefore, we encourage you to explore: advising.wfu.edu/academic-planning/major-exploration.

 It is possible that some small changes may be made to the class schedule you made for yourself.
 Our advisers work hard to make sure that you have a balanced schedule that fits your needs.
 If we find that you have made an ill-advised choice in your schedule, we will usually call you to discuss the change we recommend.
 An example of this may be that you have indicated an interest in the pre-health track, but that you did not register for CHM 111 and CHM 111L.
 It is important that you begin chemistry during your first semester to stay on track with the pre-health curriculum.

-Similarly, there are requirements for the pre-business and pre-engineering programs that require that you begin with certain courses.
+Similarly, there are requirements for the pre-business and pre-engineering programs requiring you to begin with certain courses.